tslocke/hobocookbook/manual/users_and_authentication.markdown

 ## Guest functions

-Hobo::Guest implements a valid user model, so the functions it defines should also be defined in your user model.
+Hob::Model::Guest implements a valid user model, so the functions it defines should also be defined in your user model.
 These functions are `to_s`, `guest?`, `signed_up?` and `login`.